saracrz/weather-app/README.md

 # Weather APP

 This is a weeather app where you can have data from many cities in the world.\
-Is deloveped with ReactJS and NodeJS.\
+Is developed with ReactJS and NodeJS.\
 It's using the open weather map API.\
 [More info about the API](https://openweathermap.org/)